 | Landlords (property income) | Over £30,000 | April 2027 |

 How to check your threshold: Figures are based on your combined gross income from self-employment and/or property — not your net profit.
-Check your 2023/24 Self Assessment return (SA103 for self-employment, SA105 for property income) to identify which threshold applies to you.
+Check your 2023/24 tax return (SA103 for self-employment, SA105 for property income) to identify which threshold applies to you.
 If you're unsure, NVH can assess this for you in a free 20-minute consultation.

-HMRC will impose a points-based penalty system for MTD for Income Tax non-compliance from April 2026.
+regulatory will impose a points-based penalty system for MTD for Income Tax non-compliance from April 2026.
 Each missed quarterly submission earns one penalty point.
 Accumulate four points and a £200 financial penalty is automatically applied — with further penalties for each subsequent failure.
 Day 1 non-compliance will be recorded from April 2026.
 There is no grace period, no warning letter, and no opportunity to appeal on the grounds of not knowing the rules.
 The deadline has been announced since 2021.

 We select the right MTD-compatible software for your business type, volume of transactions, and budget — whether that's Xero, QuickBooks, FreeAgent, or a specialist bridging solution for those who need to retain existing spreadsheets.
 We set everything up, configure your chart of accounts, and connect your bank feeds.
 You don't need to understand the software — we do.